Diómedes Peña

-Diómedes Peña Zúñiga (born 21 March 1976) is a retired Colombian football player.
+Diómedes Peña Zúñiga (born 21 March 1976) is a Colombian football manager and former player who played as a central defender.
+He is the current manager of Bolivian club Enrique Happ.

 Club career

-Born in Robles, Valle del Cauca, Peña began playing as a central defender for local sides Alianza Robles, El Cóndor and Deportivo Pasto.
+Born in Robles, Valle del Cauca, Peña began playing for local sides Alianza Robles, El Cóndor and Deportivo Pasto.
 He moved to Bolivia in 2001, where he played for Mariscal Brown, Iberoamericana, La Paz F.C. and Club Aurora through 2011.
 Peña also had a spell with KF Tirana in the Albanian Superliga from January 2006 up to January 2007, playing 21 games and scoring 2 goals in the league for the Albanian club, helping them win the Albanian Superliga and the Albanian Supercup.
 Peña was captain of La Paz, and had a brief spell as a player-manager during 2010.